donghyuka/DeepRM/README.md

 The current version is provided only for the reviewers of the manuscript.

 ## Citation
-If you use AIR in your research, please cite the following paper:
+If you use DeepRM in your research, please cite the following paper:
 ```bibtex
 @article{
   title={},